Knossos Palace: a plunge into the heart of Minoan civilization

 The interpretation of this myth in the Minoan context is fascinating.
 The Minotaur, half-man, half-bull, could embody power and religious sacrifice.
 The myth also underlines the central role of the Minoans in the ancient world and the importance of Knossos.

-Daily Life in Knossos
+Daily life in Knossos

-Residential quarters: Minoan social organization
+Residential districts: Minoan social organization

 The Minoans lived in a hierarchical society.
-The king ruled over a network of civil servants, craftsmen and farmers.
+The king ruled over a network of civil servants, artisans and farmers.
 Merchants played a key role in trade with other civilizations, such as Egypt and the Near East.

-Everyday objects at Knossos
+Everyday objects in Knossos

 The objects found at Knossos illustrate not only Minoan craftsmanship, but also their rich culture.
 They reflect the prosperity and art of living of the island’s inhabitants.

-Unusual Explorations of Ancient Crete
+Unusual explorations of ancient Crete

 Frescoes in exceptional color

 The frescoes at Knossos Palace are incredibly well preserved, even after more than 3,500 years.
-What’s fascinating is that they are painted with extremely resistant natural pigments.
+What’s fascinating is that they are made with extremely resistant natural pigments.
 One of the most famous frescoes depicts priestesses dancing, and details such as the vibrant colors and dynamic poses seem almost modern, testifying to the incredible talent of Minoan artists.

 The "war frescoes": evidence of a peaceful but militant civilization

-The Throne of Minos: Mystery and Symbolism
+The throne of Minos: mystery and symbolism

-The Throne of Minos, found in the Throne Room at Knossos, has been a source of intrigue ever since its discovery.
+The throne of Minos, found in the Throne Room at Knossos, has been a source of intrigue ever since its discovery.
 Some believe it belonged to a Minoan ruler.
 Others believe it was used for religious rituals.
 This room, decorated with frescoes depicting ritual figures, reinforces the idea of a symbolic throne.

-The Inverted Columns of Knossos
+The inverted columns of Knossos

 Practical information for visiting Knossos